adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 #### Flow and Global Parameters

 Aside from field mappings, Flow and Global parameters are the primary means of parameterization when invoking a service.
+If parameters have suggested values, then the 'picklistUrl' attribute should be populated with your /getPicklist URL.
+If this parameter can only accept a fixed set of values then it should have both a picklistUrl and have enforcePicklistSelect set to true.

 **Flow** parameters are assigned at the individual flow step level, meaning that these parameters may have completely different values from one campaign to another.
 In our event-registration example, we would need to define an "Event" Flow paramater as a string to select the event to register for.
 In most cases, it's easier for services to deal with IDs and users to deal with Names, so for cases like this, you should consider configuring the parameter as a picklist so that you can offer the Event Name to the user, but receive the submitted ID value.
 See [/getPicklist](#getpicklist) for more information